-The laws governing Wills and Disputes about Wills differ from State to State.
+The laws governing Wills and disputes about Wills differ from State to State.
 The information we provide on this page relates to the legislation in NSW.

-After a person dies, you may contest the validity of a Will if you are an eligible person.
-You are considered to be eligible if you fit any of the following descriptions:
+After a person dies, you may contest the validity of a Will if you are an “interested person”.
+You are considered to be an “interested person” if you fit any of the following descriptions: